kostin-001/sound_check/README.md

-# Sound check app (find similar songs)
+# Sound check app (find similar audio files)

 ## Description

-This application was originally created as a CLI application to search for duplicate songs in the local music library. <br/>
+This application was originally created as a CLI application to search for duplicate audio files in the local music library. <br/>
 Now it was rewritten as DRF (Django REST framework) based app.

 ## Requirements